Fear Tuesday the 13th? Learn Spanish Instead!

-It’s Friday the 13th.
+It’s Tuesday the 13th.
 Your mirror’s cracked, a black cat just stared you down, and your Spanish is still rusty?
-Yeah, we’ve got a problem.
-Pssss.
-Don’t Fear: Learn Spanish with Friday the 13th Traditions and Superstitions at Kasa De Franko!
+Yeah — we’ve got a problem.
+But don’t panic.
+And definitely don’t fear what’s free.
+At Kasa de Franko, you can learn Spanish with Tuesday the 13th traditions and superstitions, turning bad luck into a fun excuse to practice.

 Don’t Hide Under the Covers!

-🎁 Get a free Spanish class this Friday the 13th — Come learn with us… if you really dare 👻.
+🎁 Get a free Spanish class this Tuesday the 13th and turn superstition into conversation.
+Come learn with us… if you really dare 👻

-But instead of fearing it, why not flip the script?
-Make it your lucky day — and start learning Spanish.
+So instead of fearing it, why not flip the script?
+Make it your lucky day and start learning Spanish.

 Learn Spanish Traditions & Superstitions!